Back to blog

 Explanation:

-• Registering for trait changes: We call registerForTraitChanges with [UITraitUserInterfaceStyle.self] to listen for changes in the user interface style (light or dark mode).
+• Registering for Trait Changes: We call registerForTraitChanges with [UITraitUserInterfaceStyle.self] to listen for changes in the user interface style (light or dark mode).

-• Updating stroke color: In handleTraitChanges(), we update shapeLayer.strokeColor to UIColor.label.cgColor to match the current interface style.
+• Updating Stroke Color: In handleTraitChanges(), we update shapeLayer.strokeColor to UIColor.label.cgColor to match the current interface style.

 Close / Open App